senresearch/BulkLMM.jl/README.md

 # BulkLMM.jl

-Julia package for performing genome scansfor multiple traits ("in bulk") using linear mixed models (LMMs).
+Julia package for performing genome scans for multiple traits ("in bulk") using linear mixed models (LMMs).
 Suitable for eQTL mapping with thousands of traits and markers.
 Also performs permutation testing for LMMs taking into account the relatedness of individuals.